 Programs

-Programs are on-chain accounts that contain executable code.
-This code is organized into distinct functions known as instructions.
+- Programs are accounts containing executable code, organized into functions called instructions.

 Solana programs are predominantly written in the Rust programming language, with two common approaches for development: